[?] Subscribe To The Bookkeeping Blog

 This means that your credit card slips and debit card slips are not valid receipts on their own.
 They only show payment of the amount ... which is only one item on the list of criteria ... so don't throw them away!
 Each payment slip should be attached to the actual receipt.

 Cancelled cheques, credit card statements, and bank statements are great to construct (or re-construct) your bookkeeping records.
-However in Canada, they are not considered to be a legitimate business receipt for the purpose of tax deductions ... like debit and credit card slips, you need them in addition to your receipt, to show proof of payment ... and they are third party source documents.
+However in Canada and the U.S., they are not considered to be a legitimate business receipt for the purpose of tax deductions ... like debit and credit card slips, you need them in addition to your receipt, to show proof of payment ... and they are third party source documents.

 Audit Trails and Downloading Bank Transactions